-WE ONLY CARRY THE BEST DOG FOODS.
+WE ONLY CARRY THE FINEST TOP DOG K-9 LEATHER GEAR.

-We specialize in holistic dog, cat and bird foods and supplements made from all natural ingredients.
-We also carry "TOP DOG" high quality dog leather products.
+we will only sell high quality dog products.
 We pride ouselves in providing high quality products at an affordable price.

 HOME PAGE